Particular/docs.particular.net/transports/azure-service-bus/multiple-namespaces-support.md

 or use `NamespacePartitioning().AddNamespace()` with a different alias instead of the `ConnectionString()` method in the source endpoint.

-And ensure that the same alias and connection string are registered with the replying endpoint using the `NamespaceRouting().AddNamespace()` method.
+Also, ensure that the same alias and connection string are registered with the replying endpoint using the `NamespaceRouting().AddNamespace()` method.